justin-john/node-timezone/README.md

 		{ sensor: true }
 	);
 ```
 The `sensor` parameter specifies whether the application requesting data is using a sensor (such as a GPS device) to determine the user's location.
-Accepts true or false.
+It accepts true or false.

 You can find more details about response and different status of response from [Time Zone Responses](https://developers.google.com/maps/documentation/timezone/#Responses).

 ## License